HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](light1.jpg)
 (Above is an image of the final installed light.)

 The second light I wanted to make is a vintage coloured led light lamp (like in my mood board).
 I wanted to use a clear dome from a gumball machine capsule but the one I had was just too big an unproportinate with my room.
-Instead i used the top of a toothpaste tube painted in various metals and wavy clear plastic from a battery package coloured different colours with pernament marker.
-I used a straw painted silver to mimic an industrial pipe to mount the lamp.
-The led is thread through the staw and through a drilled hole in the wall.
+Instead i used the clear top from a bottle coloured different colours with pernament marker and various glass beads.
+The led is thread through the glass beads and through a drilled hole in the wall.
 The lamp is mounted as a reading lamp next to the armchair.

 ![Image](light2.jpg)